-- (2) In order to implement the additional provisions, the act authorized the county commission of each county that would be subject to its provisions to, among other things: pay expenses associated with telephone, computer, and communications operations as considered appropriate by the judge of probate and the county commission, not to exceed twenty-five thousand dollars (\$25,000) per county; pay holiday compensation amounts, as otherwise provided, to county employees; and pay advertising and media expenses incurred in attempting to inform the citizens of the county of early voting and absentee voting, as considered appropriate by the judge of probate, not to exceed one hundred thousand dollars (\$100,000) per county. - (3) The act further provides that "all expenses necessary to provide for absentee balloting or early voting in any county subject to this subsection shall be reimbursed by the state." - (4) The presidential preference primary held in Alabama on the first Tuesday in February of 2008 was also Mardi Gras and, as such, the additional provisions of Act 2007-461 were utilized for the first time by the affected contained in the act, Mobile County and Baldwin County each expended funds for advertising, telephone, computer, and communication operations to implement the provisions for absentee voting and early voting. - (5) The State Comptroller has not reimbursed Mobile County for their advertising and other allowable expenses under the provisions of Act 2007-461 because these expenses are not included in the list of reimbursable expenses as contained in Section 17-16-2, Code of Alabama 1975. - (b) The purpose of this act is to clarify the original intent of Act 2007-461 by including the allowable expenses for advertising, telephone, computer, and communications operations expenses into the list of expenses that may be reimbursed to the counties by the State for elections in which only candidates for state or federal office are nominated or elected retroactive to the 2008 presidential preference primary.
+- (2) In order to implement the additional provisions, the act authorized the county commission of each county that would be subject to its provisions to, among other things: Pay expenses associated with telephone, computer, and communications operations as considered appropriate by the judge of probate and the county commission, not to exceed twenty-five thousand dollars (\$25,000) per county; pay holiday compensation amounts, as otherwise provided, to county employees; and pay advertising and media expenses incurred in attempting to inform the citizens of the county of early voting and absentee voting, as considered appropriate by the judge of probate, not to exceed one hundred thousand dollars (\$100,000) per county. - (3) The act further provides that "all expenses necessary to provide for absentee balloting or early voting in any county subject to this subsection shall be reimbursed by the state." - (4) The presidential preference primary held in Alabama on the first Tuesday in February of 2008 was also Mardi Gras and, as such, the additional provisions of Act 2007-461 were utilized for the first time by the affected counties for this election.
+Following the authorization contained in the act, Mobile County and Baldwin County each expended funds for advertising, telephone, computer, and communication operations to implement the provisions for absentee voting and early voting.

+- (5) The state Comptroller has failed to reimburse Mobile County for its advertising and other allowable expenses under the provisions of Section 17-13-100, Code of Alabama 1975, because the state Comptroller contends these expenses are not included in the list of reimbursable expenses as contained in Section 17-16-2, Code of Alabama 1975. - (b) The purpose of this act is to clarify the original intent of Section 17-13-100 by including the allowable expenses for advertising, telephone, computer, and communications operations expenses into the list of expenses that may be reimbursed to the counties by the state for elections in which only candidates for state or federal office are nominated or elected retroactive to the 2008 presidential preference primary.